 - Brown and black spots on the edges of leaves.

-- The plant detects sunburn, and leaves will start turning yellow.
+- Leaves will start turning yellow.

-- Your plant’s foliage and flower will start discoloring.
+- Foliage and flower will start discoloring.

 - Leaves will be dry and crispy from excess heat.